zhou-1/COVISS-Lab-Research/JavaScriptFreeHand/steps.md

 rectangle and pencil(step b)
 step d.
 Add Line

 # step 5. uploading image inside the "working" box
+draw image in box first, then update draw functions on it, lastly, add coordinates detection function inside.

+# step 6. retrieve or download coordinates of x and y